Nigeria unions suspend strike after fuel price cut

 When a price cap of 65 naira ended on January 1, pump prices more than doubled to 150 naira.
 The new cap of 97 naira still represents a 50 percent price increase since January 1.

-The strikes paralyzed Africa's second-largest economy last week and the oil workers union had threatened to shut down its 2 million barrel a day production.
+The strikes paralysed Africa's second-largest economy last week and the oil workers union had threatened to shut down its 2 million barrel a day production.

 Africa's most populous nation holds the world's seventh largest gas reserves but its infrastructure provides enough power to run only one medium-sized European city, meaning most of the country's 160 million people live without electricity.